clarissacarcha/samplemob/README.md

 5. Booking Copy
 6. Can't Type dots and dashes on mobile number fields.
 7. Driver Ongoing Order Count (Increment/Decrement on Accept and Complete)

+Current

+1. On Booking Map, auto detection of sender location
+2. On Search Places, on keyboard type, debounce of 1 second
+3. On Map pinpoint location, on every move
+4. On Confirm Sender or Recipient Details

+Proposed

+1. On Confirm Sender or Recipient (Detect changes to not invoke Google API on same location)
+2. On Search Places, add Search Button no not trigger search on keyboard type